ut-parla/Parla.py/README.md

 # Parla

-Parla is a prototype high level tasking system for orchestrating many heterogeneous kernel calls.
+Parla is a prototype high level system for orchestrating data movement and kernel calls for all the CPUs and GPUs available on a given machine.

 # Installation